Quiz Kids (magazine)

+In March 2023, Puzzler rebranded the magazine to Puzzler Kids' Collection in attempts to create a magazine that is "far more attractive to the younger generation".

 Characters

 The plots in Quiz Kids centre around the adventures of five main characters: Bee (a girl), Simon (a boy), Mutt (a dog), Paws (a cat) and Streetwise (a mouse).
-Each issue, the Quizkids embark on a new adventure, and must use their puzzle-solving skills to achieve their goals.
+In each issue, the Quizkids team embark on a new adventure, and must use their puzzle-solving skills to achieve their goals.

 Secondary characters who occasionally feature in the magazine to help the Quizkids include Tom Boffin (Bee and Simon's uncle), and Spider and Dewie (a junior reporter and junior photographer respectively, who work for the newspaper Scoop!).

 Book

 A companion book, The Puzzler Quiz Kids Adventures was released by Carlton Books in May 2006.
 The book comprised five Quiz Kids stories: "Jungle Adventure", "Quiz Kids and the Black Shark", "Animal Farm Adventure", "Quiz Kids Adventure Camp" and "Quiz Kids Funfair Adventure".